Indecency with a Child Attorney in Fort Bend County

 Indecency by Sexual Contact (§21.11(a)(1))

-- Definition: Engaging in sexual contact with the breast, anus, or any part of the genitals of a child, or causing the child to do so.
-Sexual Contact is broadly defined as touching, even through clothing, with the intent to arouse or gratify sexual desire.
+- Definition: Engaging in sexual contact with the anus, breast, or genitals of a child, or causing a child to engage in such contact.
+Sexual contact includes touching through clothing with the intent to arouse or gratify sexual desire.

 - Classification: Second-Degree Felony.